Chic African Culture Africa Factbook

 Egyptian Goddess Sothis Bringer of the Nile Flood

-Sopdet, or Sothis, for the ancient Egyptians is a very important star that signaled the coming annual inundation of the Nile River that marked the beginning of the new agricultural year.
+Sothis, for the ancient Egyptians is a very important star that signaled the coming annual inundation of the Nile River that marked the beginning of the new agricultural year.
 Its bright appearance in the morning sky announced the annual flooding of the Nile.

-Sothis is known as the goddess who is the bringer of the New Year and the Nile flood.
+Sothis is known also as the goddess who is the bringer of the New Year and the Nile flood.
 The Nile is the longest river in the world.
 Its main branch, called the White Nile, flows north from Lake Victoria in east-central Africa 3,470 miles to the Mediterranean Sea on Egypt’s northern border.

 Pyramid Text Utterance 477:965 states "It is Sothis, thy daughter, who loves thee, who secures thy livelihood, in this her name, who conducts N., when N. comes to thee."